twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

     [twig]
     {% include 'user.html' sandboxed %}

+You can also restrict the variables passed to the template by explicitly pass them as an array:

+    [twig]
+    {% include 'foo' with ['foo': 'bar'] %}

+    {% set vars as ['foo': 'bar'] %}
+    {% include 'foo' with vars %}

+The most secure way to include a template is to use both the `sandboxed` mode, and to pass the minimum amount of variables needed for the template to be rendered correctly:

+    [twig]
+    {% include 'foo' sandboxed with vars %}

+>**NOTE**
+>The `with` keyword is supported as of Twig 0.9.5.

 ### Import

 Twig supports putting often used code into macros.
 These macros can go into